 What is C2C Crochet? + 12 C2C Crochet Patterns

 Learn what does C2C mean, how to C2C crochet, and more with this page that's all about this crochet technique!

 C2C is one of the most popular techniques in crochet.
-But what does C2C mean in crochet?
+But what does it mean in crochet?
 C2C crochet is also known as corner to corner crochet.

-To make a C2C crochet piece, work from one corner to the other by forming boxes.
+To make a corner to corner crochet piece, work from one corner to the other by forming boxes.
 The number of boxes (also referred to as tiles, blocks, and squares) increase as you work from the corner out.